AI-READI/cds-specification/docs/index.md

 ## Development of the CDS

 The CDS is developed as part of the [AI-READI project](https://aireadi.org/) funded by the [NIH Bridge2AI Common Fund](https://commonfund.nih.gov/bridge2ai).
-We refer to the [Governance section](resources/governance.md) for information regarding the continuous development and maintenance of the CDS.
+We refer to the [Governance section](resources/governance.md) for information regarding the continuous development and maintenance of the CDS

 ## Acknowledgment